minitest-reporters/minitest-reporters/README.md

 export MINITEST_REPORTER=JUnitReporter
 ```

-Detection of those systems is based on presence of certain ENV variables and are evaulated in the following order:
+Detection of those systems is based on presence of certain ENV variables and are evaluated in the following order:

 ```
  MINITEST_REPORTER => use reporter indicated in env variable